IGitGotIt/OTLogs/README.md

 and so on....

 This is just a project to get started for power debugging of your app.
-You also need the ability to store the logs in a file, on a server etc.

 # So what we did: